UNRIVALLEDKING/ModernTaskManager-V2/README.md

 <p align="center">Modern Sci-Fi Themed to-do WebApp.
 You can use this to organise and manager your Projects/Tasks/Works</p>
 <p align="center">This respo is the clone of my First ToDoMatic which stores data in localStorage.
 If you want to clone or use the localStorage version of this project <a href="https://github.com/UNRIVALLEDKING/ModernTaskManager" target="_blank"> Click Here </a></p>
+<p align="center">I suggest you to try the localstorage version first. that way you don't have to worry about backend and database.</p>

 ## Navigation